 If you're convinced that science only confirms the obvious, we've got some mind-boggling news for you.
-According to new research conducted by Dr. Stephanie Ortigue, a professor at Syracuse University, love actually can occur at first sight, and it happens within a fifth of a second.
+According to research conducted by Dr. Stephanie Ortigue, a professor at Syracuse University, love can actually occur at first sight — and it happens within a fifth of a second.

 Ortigue explains that romantic feelings originate not in the heart, but in the brain, which reacts to romance as if it were influenced by cocaine.
 When you fall in love, twelve areas of the brain sync up to release "happy" chemicals like oxytocin, dopamine and adrenaline.